[Guest Post: Marcy Alstott is a managing director with On Tap Consulting and an operations and supply chain consultant with…

 The term order fulfillment represents the entire process of receiving, processing, picking, and shipping of an order to a customer.
 It can be handled by an individual company itself, or it can also be outsourced to a third-party logistics (3PL) provider.

-For any ecommerce business, a solid order fulfillment strategy is important to achieve success in a competitive marketplace and build customer confidence.
+For any business, a solid ecommerce fulfillment strategy is important to achieve success in a competitive marketplace and build customer confidence.

 Determining your order fulfillment strategy

 Because each company has its own needs and goals, there is no simple fulfillment strategy that can be utilized across the board.
-However, there are many factors to consider when making the decision on which of the various options is right for your company.
+However, there are many factors to consider when making the decision on which of the various options is right for your company or online store.

 Business size and sales volume